 A modern fire service

-In more than 30 years working for fire and rescue services, I have seen many changes to what we do and how we do it.
+In over 20 years working for fire and rescue services, I have seen many changes to what we do and how we do it.
 We are no longer purely a reactive service that deals with fires and road traffic collisions: we now deal with water rescues, rescues from height and depth, and chemical incidents.